 In 1973, Richard Todd was a young editor at The Atlantic.
 His boss, The Atlantic‘s editor-in-chief Bob Manning, had just handed him a manuscript with a note scrawled across the top, “Let’s face it, this fellow can’t write.”
 The story was about a mass murder in California and its author was a student at the Iowa Writers’ Workshop named Tracy Kidder.

 Todd disregarded Manning’s comment and worked with Kidder on the piece until it was worthy of publication.
 Seven years later, Kidder would win the Pulitzer Prize for a book that Todd had edited.
 The two men have collaborated as editor and writer ever since.
 In their new book, Good Prose: The Art of Nonfiction, the they share the lessons they’ve learned from one another over the past four decades.

-TON managing editor Christie Aschwanden talked with Todd about Kidder, their friendship and the art of nonfiction.
+Christie Aschwanden talked with Todd about Kidder, their friendship and the art of nonfiction.
+(This interview has been edited for length and clarity.)

 Good Prose describes a decades-long relationship between you and Kidder.
 How did this relationship develop?